Is it not phenomenal to watch the stubborn lucky bamboo seeds sprout and develop into a whole new plant?

 Here are a few sites that sell authentic lucky bamboo seeds.

 |ebay||Within 10 or more days after placing an order|

-I advise you to germinate them within 2-3 weeks of extracting the seeds.
-The best time to germinate lucky bamboo seeds is during summer and spring, when the environment is conducive.
+The best time to germinate lucky bamboo seeds is during spring and summer.

-To germinate seeds, you must maintain a warm soil temperature and adequate moisture.
-Also, other factors like light, sowing depth, distance, and starter mix impact the germination of seeds.
+Also, factors like light, sowing depth, distance, and starter mix impact seed germination.

 Remember, the older the seeds, the lesser the viability, so you need to use only recently harvested seeds.